Xanthisma is a genus of about 10 species in the family Asteraceae, native to the United States and Mexico.

 Some of the common names for Xanthisma include “Sleepy Daisy” (Xanthisma texanum), “Annual Bristleweed” or “Slender Goldenweed” (Xanthisma gracile), “Colorado tansyaster” (Xanthisma coloradoense) and “Rush-like Bristleweed” (Xanthisma junceum).

 Xanthisma means endurance.

 Interesting facts about Xanthisma:

 Xanthisma is one of the plants that sleep at night.

-The flower petals open up during the day as the sun begins to come up and close in the afternoon.
+Its petals open up during the day and close down in the evening.
 It’s a behavior called nyctinasty.

 Benefits and Uses

 Xanthisma is drought tolerant and suitable for xeriscaping, a method of gardening or landscaping that minimizes water needs.

 The flowers are generally yellow in color, but there are also varieties that are white and purple.

 Spring, Autumn, Winter, Summer